Herbie is available through Docker, which is sort of like a virtual machine. This page describes how to install the official Docker image for Herbie.

 as the administrative user.

-With Docker installed, download the Herbie image:
+With Docker installed, you can run the Herbie shell with:

 docker run -it uwplse/herbie shell